10 Example: Email Campaign Optimization

 Sarah: Are there any specific time constraints or deadlines for this project?

-Michael: We’re approaching our busy season in Q4.
-We’d like to have a solution implemented by the end of Q3 to maximize impact during the holiday season.
+Michael: We are approaching our busy season in Q4.
+We would like to have a solution implemented by the end of Q3 to maximize impact during the holiday season.

-Sarah: What’s currently working well in your email campaigns that we should make sure to preserve?
+Sarah: What is currently working well in your email campaigns that we should make sure to preserve?

 Jennifer: Our segmented promotional campaigns perform better than broad campaigns.
 When we target based on previous purchase behavior, we see about double the conversion rate.